 - Painters: will charge around $25 to $50 per hour

 Purchasing a prefabricated sunroom can cost about $12,000 per 150 square feet.
 Once you have factored in adding electricity, heat and construction costs, it is not unusual to pay between $350 to $450 per square foot for a finished product.
 If you are wanting to keep the costs low, then you should consider adding a 3-season room without any heating.

-Before you ever decide on a sunroom, you need to get a few estimates to ensure that you’re getting the best competitive pricing.
-Meet with a professional who is able to assess the space, take accurate measurements and even recommend the construction methods and finishes that will work best for your climate, your property and for you.
+Before you ever decide on a sunroom, get a few estimates to ensure that you’re getting the best competitive pricing.
+Meet with a professional who is able to assess the space, take accurate measurements and recommend the construction methods and finishes that will work best for your climate, your property and for you.

-Detached additions can range in price and style, with simple, prefabricated shed-like rooms running around $15,000 without heat or electricity, or guesthouses that share around the same cost as a detached garage addition, which run around $24,000 on average.
+Detached additions range in price and style, with simple, prefabricated shed-like rooms running around $15,000 without heat or electricity, or guesthouses that share around the same cost as a detached garage addition, which run around $24,000 on average.
 Just like other addition types, you will need to hire a contractor for the installation and finishing the detached addition.
 You will also need an electrician to add the needed wiring and a painter to finish the walls.

 Just like with other additions, the materials that you pick will have an impact on the cost of the project.
 You should consider the following:

 - Are you purchasing a prefabricated addition?